arturadib/agility/_docs.md

 In response to the difficulties above, in the last few years [several](http://www.sproutcore.com/) [superb](http://documentcloud.github.com/backbone/) [libraries](http://knockoutjs.com/) have been introduced to bring MVC (or a variant thereof) to the browser.
 Although they do a good job of refactoring apps in terms of content, format, and behavior - and hence lead to more maintainable code - they do so at the expense of development speed: Most are fairly verbose, require a considerable amount of repetition, and/or require large library includes.

 Agility borrows some useful concepts from the above frameworks, and makes rapid development a core part of its design principles.
-It's ["write less, do more"](http://www.jquery.com) with maintainability.
+It's ["write less, do more"](http://www.jquery.com) with maintainability, if you will.

 ### [Features](#intro-features)